Posts Tagged ‘newspapers’

 Scanning Project

-Oklahoma Historical Society Makes Historic Microfilmed Newspapers Accessible Online In the heartland of America, where rugged landscapes meet resilient people, the diverse stories of Oklahoma are now made accessible through digital newspapers.
+Oklahoma Historical Society Makes Historic Microfilmed Newspapers Accessible Online Six years ago, in the heartland of America, where rugged landscapes meet resilient people, the diverse stories of Oklahoma are now made accessible through digital newspapers.
 The Oklahoma Historical Society (OHS) is taking enthusiastic steps to digitize over 4,000 newspaper titles which have been distributed in the Sooner State as far back as the 1840s (well before Oklahoma became an official state).
-Sarah Biller, the OHS Newspaper Department Supervisor gave The Crowley Company some…
+Sarah Biller, the OHS Newspaper Department Supervisor gave The…

 Read More »